-2. Set It UpKnowing how to start a Sole Proprietorship is only half the battle.
-For clarity, you will definitely want to run separate accounts and books for your business.
-You will also have to ensure that you have all the necessary state and local permits and licenses to operate a business of your chosen type.
-As a self-employed person, you will likely have to spend a fair amount of time and effort on researching the regulations governing your type of business.
+Knowing how to start a sole proprietorship is only half the battle.
+You may want to ensure that you have all the necessary state and local permits and licenses to operate a business of your chosen type.
+As a self-employed person, you may have to spend a fair amount of time and effort on researching the regulations for your type of business.
 To save time, or confirm your own research, you may want to ask a lawyer.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.